 Continued Registration Information:

-If you are in good academic standing, you are able to register on your own through SSB Banner.
+If you are in good academic standing, you are able to register on your own through Self-Service Banner.
 Students in the following categories should make an advising appointment in SMC Student Affairs/Advising:

 - Freshmen with fewer than 30 credits